canonical/starflow/docs/how-to/add-a-page-meta-description.rst

 Add a page meta description
 ===========================

+Search engines present *options*, and the user *chooses* from them.
+A search result is composed of the page's title, snippet, and icon.
+From these elements, the user decides what pages to visit.

-A *meta description* provides a machine-readable summary of a web page.
-Search engines often copy this description word-for-word in search results.
-Since snippets are one way users decide which page to visit, the meta description has a direct effect on whether our documentation is read.
+A *meta description* is a short summary that the page provides to web systems.
+Search engines often copy it word-for-word in the search result snippet.
+The meta description helps the user decide in advance whether a page contains what they seek.
+It therefore has a direct impact on whether the user visits our documentation.

-A well-written meta description has a better chance of being used by a search engine as the page's snippet.

-**All new pages in a product documentation set must include page metadata.**
+**All new pages in a product documentation set must include a meta description.**

 Write the meta description
 --------------------------

-Think of a meta description as a one-line summary that you would pass to someone in a hurry.
-It's like an elevator pitch for your page.
+Think of a meta description as a one-line summary that you would give to someone in a hurry, like an elevator pitch.

-The description doesn't have to be clever or original.
+It doesn't have to be clever or original.
 Often, you can reuse simple descriptions from the page text itself.

+Put the most important words or phrases early in the description.
+If the user sees that the words they're thinking of are included in the title and description, they are more likely to visit the page.

 Every word counts in a meta description.
 Don't make it too short, or too long.
-An average of 120 characters is good to aim for.
+An average of 140 characters is good to aim for.
 You have a maximum of 160.
 Cut any detail about the topic that isn't essential to helping the user make a decision.

-Think of how you're framing the meta description.
-It should be written as an action the user will perform, or a technical description of a tool, process, or the page itself.
+Frame the meta description as either an action the user will perform, or a technical description of a tool, process, or the page itself.

 .. list-table::